- Published 28/01/2021

 Where possible the remaining materials are also split from each other, with metals like copper and aluminium divided and new solutions even returning heavy plastics back to their initial properties using a process called “plastic polymers”.
 Reformed into plastic pellets, the waste material can be used in new car part moulds.

 The recycled steel is returned to the ATF foundry before being repurposed.
 Around 25% of recycled steel remains here in the UK with the rest exported to other countries.

 Safe and legal scrapping on hand

 Motorwise is fully licensed and is regulated by the Environment Agency.
 Our commitment is to reduce waste and pollution from vehicle disposal, so we offer legally compliant and safe access to car scrapping solutions at official ATFs.
-Do you think “I need to scrap my car”?
-Contact us today to arrange a collection.
+Learn more about how we calculate scrap car values here.